I really miss the old days when late-night television used

 PERFORMANCES

-I don't know much about UK star Frankie Vaughan and will probably have to appeal to Our Man in the UK (Mark at Random Ramblings, Thoughts & Fiction) to perhaps provide me with some history.
-All I know is that I so soured on him in Let's Make Love (not his fault, I just hated Marilyn and Montand so much in that one) that his deliciously nasty turn as the bad guy in The Right Approach came as something of a surprise.
-He's not much of an actor, but he is an energetic showman and has these great Snidely Whiplash eyes that dart about cartoonishly whenever he's about to do something underhanded.
-Fans of Let's Make Love will recognize that film's theme song as well as the title tune from Fox's The Best of Everything played frequently in this film's background.
+I don't know much about UK star Frankie Vaughan.
+All I know is that I so soured on him in Let's Make Love (not his fault, I just disliked that movie so much) that his deliciously nasty turn as the bad guy in The Right Approach came as a welcome surprise.
+He's not much of an actor, but like countryman Tommy Steele, he has a persona that seems to be ON all the time, making him an energetic showman and a dynamic--if not exactly believable--screen presence.

 Change Partners That's Juliet Prowse, Robert Casper, Frankie Vaughan, & Martha Hyer.
 The Right Approach would have been really gangbusters if its couplings had gone the direction the gazes in this screencap hint toward.
 (Martha Hyer's giving Juliet Prowse one of those Candice Bergen looks from The Group.) |